jserrao/commando/git/basics.md

 31.   git branch (shows you a list of all branches; the one with a '*' is your current branch)
 32.   git tag -a v1.4 -m 'my version 1.4' (tags your branch with a version)
 33.   git show v0.1 (git will show whats going on with a given tag)
+34.   git rm -r -f .sass-cache/ (recursively removes a whole bunch of junk from your repo)